zhanglin-wu/cairomm-pangomm-on-linux-docker/README.md

 brew install pkgconfig
 ```

+## Techincal Limitations

+1. Drawing ellipse with cairo
+   - Cairo doesn't support ellipse natively, we have to use a circle to model a ellipse by scalling differently between horizonal and vertical directions.
+But the problem is that the line width of the ellipse becomes different on horizonal and vertical directions.
+2. Drawing an embeded image
+   - Not sure how we can draw an embeded image, need to more research.

 ## Questions

-### Docker image

-2. No need to install source code editing tools in production environment?

 ### Fonts

-1. Which fonts we should install by default?
+1. Which fonts should we install by default?
-2. There are too many fonts in the example here, we should remove the unuseful ones?
+2. There are too many fonts installed for the examples here, how do we remove the unuseful ones?

 ## References